-KWR Watercycle Research Institute, Bruine de Bruin, April 2015
+KWR Watercycle Research Institute, Bruine de Bruin, January 2016

-The research leading to these results has received funding from the European Union Seventh Framework Programme (FP7/2007-2013) under grant agreement no. 619039 freshwater supply from brackish/saline aquifers
+The research leading to these results has received funding from the European Union Seventh Framework Programme (FP7/2007-2013) under grant agreement no. 619039

 This publication reflects only the author's views and the European Union is not liable for any use that may be made of the information contained therein.